 Photography is very under-used on wedding invitations.
 Designs tend to have a typographic or illustrative focus instead.

 To give your wedding invitation a unique look, consider introducing photos onto the layout.
 This can also make your invitations look modern and fresh—ideal if you’d rather not go down the vintage route.
+You can even incorporate photos of the bride and groom to be, for an alternative photo-based wedding invitation.

 To keep your design looking contemporary, set the photo as a background or border, like in this simple wedding invitation design below.
 This also allows you to make the invite customizable and unique—why not drop in different photos across a batch of invites, so guests receive their own unique invitation design?